-At the conclusion of the simulation run, an animation bar will be displayed at the bottom of the Map Viewer, as shown in Figure 8.
+At the conclusion of the simulation run, an animation bar will be displayed at the bottom of the Map Viewer, as shown in Figure 10.
 The initial time in the simulation bar indicates the time when the first vehicle in the population will be moving.

 Zoom in on Airey’s Inlet in the map and click the play button on the animation bar.
-The map will show the movement of vehicles along the road network over time, as shown in Figure 8.
+The map will show the movement of vehicles along the road network over time, as shown in Figure 10.
 Use the up/down arrows in the animation bar to increase or decrease the animation speed.

+Click on the Outputs button in the Map Viewer.
+This will remove the focus from the link outputs and load the values of the simulation metrics into the Map Viewer.
+Please refer to Table 1 for a description of the controls in the Map Viewer.

+The Map Viewer will display three layers of metrics – Area Burnt, Affected Zones, and Population in Zones.
+We will now focus on the time of impact of the fire Aireysinlet_evac_test on the evacuation zones which is provided by the Affected Zones layer.

+Turn off the display of the Area Burnt layer by clicking on its corresponding Show/Hide button.
+Please refer to 10 Appendix G: Outputs Panel for more details on the different controls in the Outputs panel.